Kentucky’s Great American Oil Well

 Another Kentucky historian will proclaim the 1829 well “was the first commercially operated oil well in the United States, predating the establishment of the oil industry by some thirty years.”

-Beatty drilled his Cumberland County well with “an apparatus consisting of a spring pole made from a strong sapling, set in the crotch of a tree, with a short ‘bit’ fastened to the free end of the pole.”
+The Cumberland County well was drilled using “an apparatus consisting of a spring pole made from a strong sapling, set in the crotch of a tree, with a short ‘bit’ fastened to the free end of the pole.”

 The driller manipulated this bit by his own foot power – and what a slow task this must have been, according to the Burkesville Riverfront Lodge Motel today located nearby.
 Its promotional article adds: